Fraud Response Plan

 1. Introduction

-Within the context of the Council’s Fraud Policy, in which fraud is defined, it is necessary to set out in greater detail the procedures to be followed in the event of suspicion of fraud.
+Within the context of the Council’s Fraud & Bribery Policy, in which fraud is defined, it is necessary to set out in greater detail the procedures to be followed in the event of suspicion of fraud.

-The Council has prepared this Fraud Response Plan to act as a procedural guide, which must be followed, in the event of a fraud, or attempted fraud, being suspected.
+The Council has prepared this Fraud Response Plan as a procedural guide, which must be followed, whenever a suspected or attempted fraud arises.

 1.3 Staff have a duty to come forward and give information where they honestly believe someone may have committed or be about to commit an act of fraud.